serious-scaffold/ss-python/README.md

 [![Serious Scaffold Python](docs/_static/images/logo.svg)](https://github.com/serious-scaffold/serious-scaffold-python)

 Setting up a project often involves more than just establishing a basic project structure.
-It involves tasks like integrating GitHub Actions or GitLab CI/CD, configuring linters, tests and documentation, as well as implementing settings, logging and other frequently used modules.
+It involves tasks like integrating GitHub Actions or GitLab CI/CD, configuring lint, test and documentation, as well as implementing settings, logging and other frequently used modules.
 [Serious Scaffold Python](https://github.com/serious-scaffold/serious-scaffold-python) streamlines this process.
 Powered by [`copier`](https://copier.readthedocs.io/), bootstrapping a new Python project can be done with a single command.
 By answering a few questions, the project will be fully configured and ready for development.
 Furthermore, the project can be updated alongside the advancement of the template.

 If you find this helpful, please consider [sponsorship](https://github.com/sponsors/huxuan).